jpower432/client/docs/design/collections.md

 ## Assumptions
-- A collection type is a node in a B-Tree.
-It is assumed that one collection can fit into main memory?
+- A collection is a node of nodes.
+It can be cyclic, but directed.
+Basically a chunk of data that represent one to many files.
-- A collection is one OCI artifact that can describes one to many files.
+- A collection represents one OCI artifact that can contain one to many descriptors that reference eachother.
 - A collection must be rooted meaning it must contain a URO.
+- Collections are build with the builder.
+They may have a "next" annotation is symbolize a connection to another collection or node.